Improving Literary Translation in Indonesia

 1. Many considered translation an easy task (‘whoever can speak the source language and target language can translate’).
 Many translators are not so proficient in the source language and do not have a good command of literary skills and devices, thus they work literally, translating word for word, instead of finding creative solutions to transfer meaning from one language to another.

 2. Many translators do not have an in-depth understanding of the book at hand.
 Many are assigned a book by an author they never heard before, and once they finish translating the book, it is often also the end of their contact with that author.
 Translators who are also experts in an author’s works, a genre, or a period are rare.

-3. There are few competent translators from languages other than English; books in languages other than English are usually translated from an English translation, except perhaps Islamic books written in Arabic.
+3. There are not as many competent translators from languages other than English; books in languages other than English are usually translated from an English translation, except perhaps Islamic books written in Arabic.
 Translation consultancies, residencies, and exchanges are rare.

 4. To the extent of my knowledge, there is not yet a course of study that one can take to learn the art and craft of literary translation—even though there are foreign literature majors at reputable universities where students read books in the original language and write a thesis in that language.